Scythian religion: Shrines

-Scythian religion was largely aniconic, and the Scythians did not make statues of their deities for worship, with the one notable exception being the war-god, the Scythian "Ares."
-Nevertheless, the Scythians did make smaller scale images of certain of their deities for use as decorations, although Tapati, Papaeus and Api seem to have never been represented in any anthropomorphised form.
+Scythian religion was largely aniconic, and the Scythians did not make statues of their deities for worship, with the one notable exception being the war-god, the Scythian "Ares," who was worshipped in the form of a sword.
+Nevertheless, the Scythians did make smaller scale images of certain of their deities for use as decorations, although Tabiti, Papaios and Api seem to have never been represented in any anthropomorphised form.